kosshi-net/Quicksave-BD-plugin/README.md

 ### Know bugs
-* Saving images uploaded with Lightshot (prnts.cr) generate corrupted files.
+* Saving images uploaded with Lightshot (prntscr) generate corrupted files.
 (Fix: Tell your friends to use ShareX or Puush)